 Your children need to learn that challenges should be faced head-on and that when encountering challenges in their life, they should resolve them rather than burying their head in the sand.
 What better way to set an example than filing for bankruptcy when you are struggling financially?

-If you are stressed about overwhelming debts but are, learn more about how bankruptcy would work in your situation.
+If you are stressed about overwhelming debts but are hesitant to file for bankruptcy, learn more about how bankruptcy would work in your situation.